adamgreen/Z80-Diversion/README.md

 * I have ordered and received PCBs from [OSHPark](https://oshpark.com).
 * I was able to download a Z80 port of binutils/GDB and got it to build on my Mac.
 * I soldered up one of the PCBs and successfully tested it out with the code that I have developed so far.
+* I simplified the PIO state machine code and got it running faster:
+  * Can run the Z80 at 500kHz without requiring any wait cycles.
+  * Can run the Z80 at faster clock rates (at least 5MHz) reliably but requires wait cycles as the RP2040 takes time to respond to memory read/write requests.

 ### Started Here
 ![Photo of Breadboard Setup](photos/20230908-Breadboard.jpg)